sweetpea-org/sweetpea-py/doc/sweetpea/main.rst

 .. function:: sweetpea.synthesize_trials_nonuniform(block, samples)

+   A shorthand for :func:`synthesize_trials` with the sampling strategy :class:`.NonUniformSamplingStrategy` if the block has contraints and sampling strategy :class:`.UniformCombinatoricSamplingStrategy` if there are no constraints.

+   :param block: the experiment description
+   :type block: Block
+   :param samples: see :func:`synthesize_trials`
+   :type samples: int
+   :return: see :func:`synthesize_trials`
+   :rtype: List[Dict[any, list]]

+.. function:: sweetpea.synthesize_trials_uniform(block, samples)

-   A shorthand for :func:`synthesize_trials` with the samepling strategy :class:`.NonUniformSamplingStrategy`.
+   A shorthand for :func:`synthesize_trials` with the sampling strategy :class:`.UnigenSamplingStrategy` if the block has contraints and sampling strategy :class:`.UniformCombinatoricSamplingStrategy` if there are no constraints.

    :param block: the experiment description
    :type block: Block